hunainmuneer/golden-era-of-video-games/README.md

 # Methodology:

-Our search will involve joining datasets and comparing results with set theory.
-We will also filter, group, and order data.
+The search will involve joining datasets and comparing results with set theory.
+As well as using SQL features filter, group, join, limit, aggregate and order data.

 # Data: